Opik Query Language (OQL)

 Comparison Operators

-1// Greater than (alphabetical for strings)
+1// Greater than (alphabetical for strings, numeric for numbers)

 2'name > "m"'; // Names starting with n-z